How to Put a Sticker On Your Car | Guide for Vehicle Decals

 Keep making progress but be careful so as not to make any forced errors.

 Keep the transfer tape on

-While you might be able to easily remove the transfer tape as soon as you press the decal onto the car or car windows, it is highly recommended that you keep it on and let it dry for a little while.
+While you might be able to easily remove the transfer tape as soon as you press the decal onto the car or car windows (see also clear windows stickers), it is highly recommended that you keep it on and let it dry for a little while.

 You can wait for half an hour, and you'll find that removing the transfer tape will be much easier.
 It will also reduce any chances of taking off any part of the decal with the tape.

 Also, make sure that the decal is put in direct sunlight.
 It will make things faster and see to it that the transfer tape is more comfortable to remove, whether it is the car body, bumper, or windows.